What Age Does Foster Care Stop?

 Leaving foster care involves a number of challenges, but it can be a very rewarding experience for foster carers to watch a young person develop the skills and confidence to live independently and start succeeding on their own.

 Want to find out more about what age can you leave foster care?
-If want to know more about being a foster carer or you’re interested in joining the fostering family with Compass Fostering, please get in touch to request an information pack.
+If you want to know more about being a foster carer or you’re interested in joining the Compass Fostering family, please get in touch with our friendly team today.